paulthebaker/paulthebaker.github.io/_posts/2018-09-07-bayes-fit-line.md

     return prior * like
 ```

-Now we integrate the probability function over $v$ to compute the marginal likelihood or Bayesian evidence.
+Finally, we integrate the probability function over \\(v\\) to compute the marginal likelihood or Bayesian evidence.
-Because this is a 1-D integral, we don't need to get fancy.
+Because this is a 1D integral, we don't need to get fancy.
 We'll just use `scipy`'s built in Simpson's method integrator on an even grid of points.

 ```python